ROYAL-HarsH/Discord-Bot-Example/README.md

 That will install all the needed modules to make the bot be able to run and function correctly.

 Then, type this:

 ```sh
 node .
 ```

-### Be sure to have edited the [config.example.js](https://github.com/BlueFox-Development/Discord-Bot-Example/blob/master/config.example.js) file, or the bot will not start
 That will make the bot up and running!

+### Be sure to have edited the [config.example.js](https://github.com/BlueFox-Development/Discord-Bot-Example/blob/master/config.example.js) file, or the bot will not start!

 ## Deployment On BlueFox: